Case Viewer

 Case Viewer is a macOS app built for fast, frictionless access to high-quality representations of judicial opinions.

-With a few keystrokes, you can retrieve cases from a variety of publicly available sources—without stepping out of the flow of whatever else you're doing.
+With a few keystrokes, you can retrieve cases from a variety of publicly available sources.
 And Case Viewer will pre-process the opinions to facilitate navigation, enhance formatting, and remove junk.

 Release notes (version 0.9.9)